Category Archives: German Royals

 Through her mother, Elisabeth’s first cousins included Grand Duke Guillaume IV of Luxembourg, Queen Emma of the Netherlands, Princess Helena, Duchess of Albany, and King Gustaf V of Sweden.

-As a child, Elisabeth was educated at home by tutors, including German linguist Georg Sauerwein and famed pianist Clara Schumann.
-Elisabeth was an avid student, and for some time wanted to become a teacher.
-Her love of music and the arts – particularly writing – would shape the woman she would become as an adult.
-It was even during her early years studying with Sauerwein that her pseudonym ‘Carmen Sylva’ was born.
+Elisabeth was educated by tutors including German linguist Georg Sauerwein and famed pianist Clara Schumann.
+Elisabeth was an avid student and wanted to become a teacher.
+Her love of music and the arts, particularly writing, would shape the woman she would become as an adult.
+During her early years studying with Georg Sauerwein her pseudonym ‘Carmen Sylva’ was born.

 Carol and Elisabeth, circa 1870s; Credit – Wikipedia